“Birth of Venus” by Sandro Botticelli

 As the name implies, this painting depicts the birth of Venus, the goddess of love and beauty.
 She is shown as a full adult woman swept in from the sea, as was written in Ovid’s Metamorphoses.
 Venus first arrived on land in Cyprus, an island in the Mediterranean Sea.
 On the left of the canvas are Zephyr and Aura, depictions of the winds, who blew Venus onto the shore.

 Venus is depicted as the ideal Renaissance beauty, with golden-red hair and pale skin.
 A minor goddess, the Hora of Spring, who is also Venus’s handmaid, is on the right waiting to cover the shy goddess with colorful cloth decorated with flowers.
 Violets, the symbol of love, are floating on the wind.
-Venus is standing in a scallop shell, symbolic of the female vulva, as the perfect pearl.
+Venus is standing in a scallop shell, symbolic of a woman’s vulva, as the perfect pearl.
 Her pose is a classical contrapposto stance, with most of her weight put on one foot, allowing her upper torso to slightly twist to a three-quarter view.
+She also exhibits the dramatic sloping of the shoulders, a sign of beauty in the Renaissance.

 The iconography Botticelli uses has been interpreted to be based on Neo-Platonic thought.
 In this line of reasoning, Venus has two aspects; one of the earthly aspects where she has physical beauty, and the second of the heavenly aspect where she has intellectual beauty.
 Both aspects cause people to love her.
 This painting was meant to evoke a spiritual as well as a physical love.